simonecorsi/awesome/README.md

 ## Less

 *   [kenangundogan/fontisto](https://github.com/kenangundogan/fontisto) - The iconic font and CSS toolkit.
 Fontisto gives you scalable vector icons that can instantly be customized: size, color, drop shadow and anything that can be done with the power of CSS.
-*   [bedrockio/bedrock-core](https://github.com/bedrockio/bedrock-core) - Bedrock is a battle-tested template of micro services, components and patterns that tie together Kubernetes, Elasticsearch, MongoDB, Node.js and React (KEMNR).
+*   [bedrockio/bedrock-core](https://github.com/bedrockio/bedrock-core) - Bedrock is a battle-tested template of micro services, components and patterns that tie together Kubernetes, MongoDB, Node.js and React

 ## HTML